mrdwab/2657-R-Functions/docs/Part-1-Stratified.md

 * `df`: The source `data.frame`.
 * `id`: Your "ID" variable.
 * `group`: Your grouping variable.
 * `size`: The desired sample size.
-If `size` is a decimal, a proportionate sample would be drawn.
+If `size` is a decimal less than 1, a proportionate sample would be drawn.
 If `size` is a positive integer, it will be assumed that you want the same number of samples from each group.

     > ***Note***: Because of how computers deal with floating-point arithmetic, and because R uses a "round to even" approach, the `size` per strata that results when specifying a proportionate sample may be slightly higher or lower per strata than you might have expected.

 * `seed`: The seed that you want to use (using `set.seed()`), if any.
 Defaults to `NULL`.

     > ***Note***: This is different from using `set.seed()` before using the function.
-This method uses the same seed before sampling from each group.
+Setting a seed using this argument is equivalent to using `set.seed(seed)` each time that you go to take a sample from a different group (in other words, the same seed is used for each group).

 * `...`: Further arguments to be passed to the `sample()` function.